Skip to main content

 The 8th Florida Friendly Principle is Reduce Stormwater Runoff.
 Broward County rainfall averages 55-60 inches/year.
 All this water sheds from roof tops to the ground and drains into the canals.
 Here are some key points to keep in mind:

-1. You can collect rain from your roof using a rain barrel to use to water plants during dry areas.
+1. You can collect rain from your roof using a rain barrel, and then use it to water plants during dry spells.

-2. Plant a rain garden and direct your downspouts to these to allow water to filter into the ground.
+2. You can plant a rain garden.
+Direct your downspouts to the rain garden to allow water to filter into the ground.

 Below are some resources that will help you reduce stormwater runoff: